 Impact of medical malpractice on patients

-As medical malpractice lawyers, we encounter many cases involving this precise scenario at the Law Offices of Michael S. Lamonsoff PLLC.
+As experienced medical malpractice and personal injury lawyers, we encounter many cases involving this precise scenario at the Law Offices of Michael S. Lamonsoff PLLC.
 The impact can be devastating, not only in terms of physical health and wellness, but also in terms of mental and emotional health.
 It is difficult to realize that a medical professional’s negligence has caused you harm.
 It can be even more challenging if you find yourself in a position where you must trust another physician to remedy the damage.
 We also handle cases in which medical malpractice has resulted in wrongful death.

 Over $500 million in verdicts & settlements for our clients